Skip to Main Content

 Commission term: 2022-2026

 Commissioner Dion Banks, representing Dorchester County, was appointed to the Maryland Commission on African American History and Culture in 2022 by Governor Lawrence J. Hogan.
-Commissioner Davis has played an active role in community engagement and leadership, from housing and educational initiatives to matters regarding social issues and sustainability.
-Dion is a lifetime member of the Dorchester County NAACP, 2012 graduate of Leadership Maryland, a member of the Cambridge Economic Steering Committee, board member of the Upper Shore Workforce Investment Board, and co-founder of Eastern Shore Network for Change (ESNC).
+Commissioner Banks has played an active role in community engagement and leadership, from housing and educational initiatives to matters regarding social issues and sustainability.
+Dion is a lifetime member of the Dorchester County NAACP, 2012 graduate of Leadership Maryland, member of the Cambridge Economic Steering Committee, board member of the Upper Shore Workforce Investment Board, and co-founder of Eastern Shore Network for Change (ESNC).

 Janice Curtis Greene